 Some specialized independent software systems are built to handle each of these three elements individually, but the all-in-one approach that a robust practice management suite offers can be a real benefit.

-By integrating billing, scheduling, and EHR processes – as well as the smaller steps involved in each – independent practitioners stand to save plenty of administration time.
+By integrating billing, scheduling, treatment planning, and EHR processes – as well as the smaller steps involved in each – independent practitioners stand to save plenty of administration time.

 In larger companies with dedicated administrative staff, support employees can then spend more time supporting doctors and patients.